INVESTIGATOR/MITIGATION SPECIALIST POSITION

-- A demonstrated commitment to indigent criminal defense, racial justice, and the dignity of all people no matter their worst act.
+- Commitment to racial justice, the dignity of all persons no matter their worst act, and indigent criminal defense;

 Salary & Commitment:

 - A three-year commitment is requested.
 The Resource Center offers a competitive salary commensurate with experience.

 - The Resource Center also offers a competitive benefits package, including a generous paid time off policy; fully paid medical, dental, and vison insurance employee premiums; employer contributions to retirement; training and professional development opportunities; and more.

 - Email cover letter, resume, and three professional references to Brandie Martinez Bedard at email@example.com

 - Applications will be considered on a rolling basis, but applicants are encouraged to submit an application by December 10, 2021.

 The Resource Center is an equal opportunity employer.
 We recognize the criminal legal system’s disproportionate impact on people of color and seek a diverse workforce to better serve our clients.
 We encourage applications from all qualified individuals without regard to race, color, religion, age, gender, sexual orientation, or criminal record.